rocket-pool/RPIPs/RPIPs/rpip-on_chain_signaling.md

 status: Draft
 type: Protocol
 category (*only required for Protocol ): Core
-created: 2025-06-03
+created: 2026-06-03
 ---

 ## Abstract

 This proposal adds votes without an executable payload and with arbitrary vote choices to the existing on-chain governance system.
 This lays the foundation for future migration of pDAO signaling votes from Snapshot.

+## Motivation

+In 2025 Snapshot introduced Snapshot Pro that costs $600/month and gives access to premium features.
+Included in that is access to the voting strategy Rocket Pool uses, because the delegation with override logic is computation-heavy.

+This RPIP provides the on-chain basis for a signal voting system that can remove the Snapshot dependency in the future.
 ## Specification

 This specification introduces the following pDAO protocol parameters: